CP1404/Practicals/prac_02/README.md

 -   Get the word format from the user so they can customise it.
 Convert it to lowercase using a str method.

--   Try and make the program more interesting, For example:
+-   Try and make the program more interesting.
+For example:

     a.
 Use wildcards for the vowels (#) and consonants (%) or either (*) and make alphabetical characters use that actual